 NPM (Node Package Manager) is the package manager that comes integrated with Node.js, and is widely used in the JavaScript development ecosystem.

 In itself, NPM is a command-line application.
-This means that we interact with it by typing commands in our terminal.
+This means we interact with it by typing commands in our terminal.

-Therefore, it is very interesting to learn to use this package manager if you want to enter the world of programming.
+Therefore, it is very interesting to learn how to use this package manager if you want to enter the world of programming.
 And that’s why we are going to dedicate a series of posts to it.

 Advantages of using NPM